jennan/apptainerception/README.md

 module unload Xalt
 ```

-- get your APPTAINER_TMPDIR and APPTAINER_CACHEDIR configured
+- pass your APPTAINER_TMPDIR and APPTAINER_CACHEDIR to the container

 ```
 export APPTAINERENV_APPTAINER_CACHEDIR="$APPTAINER_CACHEDIR"